DenisSuperStar/cat_app/README.md

-# Getting Started with Create React App
+# Getting Started with Pinterest Cats

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project name is Pinterest Cats

 ## Available Scripts